gohugoio/hugo/docs/content/en/functions/highlight.md

 Display a number at the beginning of each line.

 lineNumbersInTable
 : Boolean.
-Default is `true`.\
+Default is `false`.\
 Render the highlighted code in an HTML table with two cells.
 The left table cell contains the line numbers.
-The right table cell contains the code, allowing a user to select and copy the code without line numbers.
+The right table cell contains the code.
 Irrelevant if `lineNos` is false.

 anchorLineNos
 : Boolean.
 Default is `false`.\